WilliamDarcy/ConsoleTest/README.md

 # ConsoleTest
 Tests the console ouptut in a C# console project

-This projets generates a C# dynamic library.
+This projet generates a C# dynamic library.
 The ConsoleStream class contains methods to test the output text in a C# console project.

 How to use it: